-Enter a job title in the search bar on the home page (examples: registered nurse, teacher, welder, etc.) and click on the Search button or click the Show me everything button to see all occupations.
+Enter a job title, military occupation or keywords in the search bar on the home page (examples: registered nurse, teacher, welder, etc.) and click on the Search button or click the Show me everything button to see all occupations.

 - On the search results page, scroll through the results to see information about all occupations or all occupations related to your search term.
 Demand is solely determined by the number of annual job openings.
 The number of openings are divided into thirds to define High (top third; greatest number of annual openings), Average (middle third), and Low (bottom third; least number of annual openings) Demand.

 At the top of your search results page, you can use the Filters button to narrow your search by wages (hourly and annual) and education by adjusting the sliders.
 You can also filter by job demand and location by selecting a region on the map or by typing in a city name or zip code.
 Click the Apply Filters button to see your filtered list of results.

 - Also at the top of your search results page, you can start a New Search.